Yuan3.0 Ultra: A Trillion-Parameter Enterprise-Oriented MoE LLM: Method

 To first investigate the sensitivity of the proposed LAEP method to its pruning hyper-parameters, we analyze the effect of different pruning coefficients $\alpha$ and $\beta$ on model size and training performance. $\alpha$ and $\beta$ exert fundamentally different influences on expert pruning. $\beta$ functions as a global pruning control parameter that emphasizing cumulative contribution of experts is low, while $\alpha$ functions as a local pruning parameter that pruning individual expert exhibiting low load compared to average load.

-Table \ref{tab:alphabeta} presents the test loss under various pruning coefficients $\alpha$ and $\beta$.
+Table \ref{tab:alphabeta} presents the test loss under various pruning coefficients $\alpha$ and $\beta$ on a 10B base model, the model architecture and details of the pre-training dataset are described in Appendix \ref{app: structure} and Appendix \ref{app: dataset}, respectively.
 When $\alpha$ is infinite, the test loss increases monotonically with $\beta$.
 Notably, for $\beta \leq 0.1$, the pruned model achieves a test loss of 1.658, which is lower than the base model's 1.661.
 This indicates that moderate pruning can effectively enhance model performance.
 Motivated by this observation, we fix $\beta$ at 0.1 and vary $\alpha$ to examine its impact.
 While the test loss exhibits an upward trend as $\alpha$ increases, it consistently remains below the baseline for $\alpha \leq 0.4$.
-Under this configuration, the model achieves a 24.5\% reduction in parameters compared to the base model while maintaining superior accuracy.
+Under this configuration, the model achieves a 24.5\% reduction in parameters compared to the base model while maintaining superior accuracy compared to base model.

 We then examine how different auxiliary load-balancing losses influence both model accuracy and expert token distributions.
-Specifically, we analyze their effects on test loss (Table \ref{tab:alphabeta}) and on the distribution of tokens across experts (Appendix \ref{app: mixtral}).
-We conduct experiments on the same 10B base model described in Section 3.1, comparing the baseline setting without auxiliary loss against models trained with sequence-wise auxiliary loss from DeepSeek-V3 and the auxiliary loss formulation used in Mixtral, under different weighting coefficients.
+Specifically, we analyze their effects on test loss (Table \ref{tab:alphabeta}) and on the distribution of tokens across experts (Figure \ref{fig:auxiliary}, Appendix \ref{app: mixtral}).
+We conduct experiments on the same 10B base model, comparing the baseline setting without auxiliary loss against models trained with sequence-wise auxiliary loss from DeepSeek-V3 and the auxiliary loss formulation used in Mixtral, under different weighting coefficients.

-When a relatively large coefficient, such as 0.01, is applied, the auxiliary loss substantially enforces load balancing across experts, but this comes at the cost of degraded model accuracy, as reflected by a higher test loss compared to the baseline.
-In contrast, a smaller coefficient, such as 0.0001, yields lower test loss than the baseline, while noticeable imbalance remains: in this case, the maximum token disparity within a layer can still reach approximately 13.6×, as can be seen in Figure 4 in Appendix \ref{app: mixtral}.
+When a relatively large coefficient, such as 0.01, is applied, the auxiliary loss substantially enforces load balancing across experts as shown in Figure \ref{fig:maxmin}, but this comes at the cost of degraded model accuracy, as reflected by a higher test loss compared to the baseline.
+In contrast, a smaller coefficient, such as 0.0001, yields lower test loss than the baseline, while noticeable imbalance remains: in this case, the maximum token disparity within a layer can still reach approximately 13.6× (Figure \ref{fig:maxmin}).

 A similar trade-off is observed for the auxiliary loss used in Mixtral.
 Consequently, in large-scale pre-training practice, relatively small auxiliary loss coefficients are commonly adopted (i.e., DeepSeek-V3 uses a coefficient of 0.0001 to achieve a balance between expert utilization and model accuracy).
 The experiment demonstrates that auxiliary loss alone cannot simultaneously achieve strong load balance and optimal performance.
 This limitation motivates the exploration of LAEP method, which directly leverages stable token distribution statistics to prune underutilized experts while improving model accuracy.
 Compared to the auxiliary load balancing loss, LAEP not only achieves a lower test loss (1.653 vs. 1.656) but also reduces the number of model parameters by 24.5\%.